VlahoZrinski/blockassist/README.md

 * Enable virtualization in BIOS if needed
 * Download Ubuntu Desktop 22.04 LTS ISO file
 * Click on **New** to Create new VM in VirtualBox:
-  * Type: Linux, Ubuntu (64-bit)
+  * Name and Operating system: Choose ISO file
-  * RAM: 8GB minimum, 16GB recommended
+  * Unattended Instal: Choose a username and password for ubuntu user login
-  * Storage: 50GB minimum
+  * Hardware: 8GB minimum, 16GB recommended for RAM, add multiple CPU cores
-  * Enable 3D acceleration in Display settings
+  * Hard Disk: 100GB minimum
-  * Allocate multiple CPU cores
+*

 ### Cloud GPUs (Desktop-gui enabled, VNC Desktop)
 **Important Note: This method is actually running Minecraft inside a *VNC Desktop* which provides a very slow game.
 I will update it with better methods very soon**